ruchi-sandilya/Nonlinear_counterfactuals/README.md

 # Nonlinear counterfactual generation
+This repository contains Jupyter notebooks focused on nonlinear counterfactual generation using two approaches: Embedding and moving along a principal curve and Embedding and kernel density estimation (KDE).
+We demonstrate the method using fluid datasets (for principal curve approach) and E-Field datasets of responders and non-responders patient for KDE appoach.

-This repository contains Jupyter notebooks focused on data analysis techniques, including embedding, Kernel Density Estimation (KDE), and movement along principal curves.
+, including embedding, Kernel Density Estimation (KDE), and movement along principal curves.
 These notebooks demonstrate advanced methods for dimensionality reduction, data embedding, and exploring underlying data structures.

 ## Notebooks